Art De La Cruz: Early life and education

 Born in Albuquerque, New Mexico, De La Cruz earned a Bachelor of Arts degree in university studies from the University of New Mexico and a Master of Science in management and human relations from the University of Phoenix.

 Career

 De La Cruz served as an employee of the Public Employees Retirement Association of New Mexico for 46 years.
 He has also operated a small business.
 In September 2020, De La Cruz was appointed to the New Mexico House of Representatives after the resignation of Patricio Ruiloba.
 In the 2020 election for the seat, De La Cruz was a Democratic write-in candidate, losing to independent candidate Brittney Barreras.
 He left office on January 19, 2021.

 On January 28, 2022, Barreras announced her resignation from the House of Representatives.
-On February 2, 2022, De La Cruz was appointed by the Bernalillo County commission to fill Barrera's position.
+On February 2, 2022, De La Cruz was appointed by the Bernalillo County commission to fill Barreras' position.
 He was sworn in on February 3, 2022.